19818794/alx-higher_level_programming/0x09-python-everything_is_object/README.md

 | `28-answer.txt`   | `>>> a` `[1, 2, 3]` `>>> id (a)` `139926795932424` `>>> a += [4]` `>>> id(a)` Will the last line of this script print 139926795932424?
 Answer with Yes or No.
 | `100-magic_string.py` | returns a string "BestSchool" n times the number of the iteration.
 | `101-locked_class.py` | creates a class LockedClass with no class or object attribute, that prevents the user from dynamically creating new instance attributes, except if the new instance attribute is called `first_name`.
+| `103-line1.txt`       | `a = 1` `b = 1` Assuming we are using a CPython implementation of Python3 with default options/configuration.
+How many int objects are created by the execution of the first line of the script?
+| `103-line2.txt`       | `a = 1` `b = 1` Assuming we are using a CPython implementation of Python3 with default options/configuration.
+How many int objects are created by the execution of the second line of the script?